Target (album)

 Target is the debut studio album by American hip hop recording artist Gerald Walker.
-The album was released on September 22, 2015, by One Step at a Time Music & INgrooves.
+The album was released on September 22, 2015, by One Step at a Time Music & Virgin Music Group.
 It is the first double album from Gerald Walker and the first album by Walker in collaboration with the eight-member vocal ensemble, The 7000.
 Target is also his first independent to digital retailer commercial album, whereas his previous releases were for promotional use only.

 Background and promotion

 On February 3, 2014, Gerald Walker announced The Target Practice Tour, a 16 date North American tour beginning on February 8, 2014, through the end of April 2014.
 The tour was accompanied by a mixtape release entitled, "Yesterday You Said Tomorrow (A Prelude to TARGET)".
 The release featured a collection of demos that did not make the final TARGET release.